We periodically replace aged and damaged pipes to:

-We replace up to 25 kilometres of pipes a year at an annual cost of more than $4 million.
+We replace up to 20 kilometres of pipes a year at an annual cost of approximately $4 million.

-Pipes are replaced using "trenchless" technology.
+Where possible, pipes are replaced using ‘trenchless’ technology.
 This means that pipes are replaced without digging new trenches, reducing the impact on residents and the local environment.
 Two main methods are used:

-We record all pipe failures and produce programming forecasts for future replacements.
+We record all pipe failures and produce forecasts for future replacements.

 During works, affected residents and businesses are connected to a temporary water supply line: a thin black or blue plastic pipe, typically running next to the the footpath along front fences or boundaries.
 The temporary line may cross footpaths and driveways, and remains in place throughout construction.